ElectronicBabylonianLiterature/ebl-api/README.md

 ## Codestyle

 Use [Black](https://black.readthedocs.io/en/stable/) code style.
 Line length is 88, and bugbear B950 is used instead of E501.

 PEP8 checks should be enabled in PyCharm, but E501, E203, and E231 should be disabled.
+PyCharm should not optimize imports, because the result does not match black code style.

 All files can be formatted with `pipenv run black ebl`.